MicaelOps/minecraft-gameserver/README.md

 29/08/2025
 - Introduced the concept of Pooled resources, removed the logging on critical locations like readingPackets which were throttling the speed of the ping packet.
-- GG we now match Paperspigot ping latency.
+- GG we now match PaperSpigot ping latency.

 28/08/2025
 - Not moving any further with the minecraft server until the network system is optimised.